 Freshly harvested oat grains are covered with a hull that you cannot digest.
 Milling removes the hull, leaving the whole oat grain known as the groat.
 When cooked in their groat form, oats remain separate and have a nutty flavor with a chewy texture, similar to brown rice.

 One of the traditional methods of processing oats cuts the groat into two or three pieces.
-Steel-cut oats, also known as Irish or coarse-cut, are much easier to cook than groats.
+Steel-cut oats, also known as Irish or coarse-cut oats, are much easier to cook than groats.
 But you need to use more water when preparing them compared to oats processed in other ways.

-Of all processed oats, steel-cut are the healthiest.
+Steel-cut oats are the healthiest of all processed oats.
 With the higher water ratio, a similar-sized serving contains fewer calories.
-Because they contain the whole groat and the processing is minimal, they take longer to digest, reducing hunger.
+Because they contain the whole groat and the processing is minimal, they take longer to digest, thereby reducing hunger.

 The downside to steel-cut oats is their longer cooking time.
 You can reduce this by soaking the oats in water overnight in the refrigerator.